sophomeric/functional-salt-shell/README.md

 See: https://github.com/seveas/func-shell

-The conceptually work the same way, although func and salt are very different.
+They conceptually work the same way, although func and salt are very different.
 The idea was to provide a familiar interface to users of func-shell in moving to salt.
 Some features were not ported, and some were added.